BBUGSS

 Primary Anti-Reflux Surgery (Fundoplication)

-As minimum pass complex/equivocal patients through a hiatal MDT* prior to surgery, best practice to discuss all patients prior to surgery
+As a minimum, all complex/equivocal patients should be discussed at a hiatal MDT* prior to surgery, best practice to discuss all patients prior to surgery

 Enter data into a registry to audit outcomes